 Damage to a tooth can have serious consequences on your oral and overall health, as well as the functions of your mouth and your smile.
 In the event of tooth damage, it is important that you seek dental treatment right away, even if the damage doesn’t seem that bad.
-In order to determine the best course of action, a thorough oral exam is conducted.
+In order to determine the best course of action, a thorough oral exam.
 First, we take a look at the tooth, checking for the severity of the damage.

 We will also check surrounding teeth to make sure that others have not been harmed.
 Dental x-rays are also taken, which will allow us to assess the condition of the tooth below the gum line, as well as the interior of the tooth.
 We can determine if there is damage below the gum line, including damage to the teeth, roots, or the surrounding jawbone.
 Both a visual exam and X-rays enable us to determine the best course of action for your specific needs, even if that means tooth extraction.

 There are a few different reasons why a tooth may need to be extracted.
 These reasons include such things as:

 Damage to the crown of a tooth can usually be fixed with a dental crown.
 A crown is a restoration that covers the entire visible portion of a damaged tooth, providing it with strength and protection.
 Damage below the gum line cannot be covered by a crown, therefore leaving the tooth susceptible to bacterial invasion.

 When too much of the surface of a tooth is covered in decay, a tooth filling is likely to only weaken the tooth, leaving it liable to shatter.
 At the same time, there may not be enough healthy tooth structure left to support a crown.

 An impacted tooth is one that does not properly erupt.
 While commonly associated with wisdom teeth, any tooth can become impacted.
 An impacted tooth can cause serious pain, as well as potential harm to adjacent teeth.